Video Lighting Guide Part 3: Basic Lighting Setups

 In this article, I’ll guide you through the basic light setups for video – from 1-point- to 4-point lighting.

-The information is meant as a kind of recipe to get you started.
+The information is meant as a recipe to get you started.
 In reality, though, nothing beats real-life experience.
-Putting the information to good use and experimenting is up to you.
+You are responsible for using the information and experimenting.

 What is a lighting setup?